 I started this ranking a couple years ago.
 No race is exactly the same and since everyone looks for something different when choosing races, I thought I would give you my ranks in various categories.
-I’ve completed two new races (MMT, Olde 96er) over the past year so they get added to the lists.
+Two flat hundreds (Long Haul, Pine Creek) get added to the lists this year.
 I’m excluding NJ One Day as that was a 24 hour event.

 - C&O Canal – Only 1 hill and impossible to get lost*.